Information, Advice or Guidance Level 2 Certificate

 How is it taught

-As you work through the learning materials, you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
-This course consists of 2 assessments to be completed 4 weeks apart.
-Upon successful completion of the course, you will be awarded the CACHE Level 2 Certificate in Information, Advice & Guidance.
+As you work through the learning materials you will have the support of a knowledgeable assessor/tutor who will give you support, advice and guidance on the course content as well as providing robust feedback on the work you complete.
+Upon successful completion of the course you will be awarded the NCFE Level 2 Certificate in Understanding the Safe Handling of Medicines.

 What else do I need to know?